Yui Kobayashi

-Yui Kobayashi (小林 由依, Kobayashi Yui), also known as Yousti, is a Japanese singer, model, and former member of the idol group Sakurazaka46.
+Yui Kobayashi (小林 由依, Kobayashi Yui), also known as Yousti (stylized in all lowercase), is a Japanese singer and model.
+She is a former member of the idol group Sakurazaka46 (formerly Keyakizaka46).
 She is represented by Sony Music Records and is an exclusive model with a fashion magazine with.

 Career

-Music
+2015–2024: Sakurazaka46

-On August 21, 2015, Kobayashi along with 22 other members was announced for the newly created idol group, Toriizaka46 (now Sakurazaka46).
+On August 21, 2015, Kobayashi along with 22 other members was announced for the newly created idol group Toriizaka46, later renamed to Keyakizaka46 and currently known as Sakurazaka46.
 Kobayashi made her musical debut with Keyakizaka46's first single, Silent Majority.
 In October of the same year, Kobayashi made her runway debut at the GirlsAward 2016 Autumn/Winter fashion show.

 As of 2019, Kobayashi has made an appearance in all Keyakizaka46 singles.
 She formed a duo named "Yui-chans" (ゆいちゃんず, Yuichanzu) with Yui Imaizumi, first appearing in Silent Majority with the song "Shibugakawa".
 With Imaizumi's graduation in 2018, Kobayashi and Mizuho Habu formed another duo named "Senko Shimai" (線香姉妹), appearing in Ambivalent with "302-Goshitsu".
 She held performance center roles typically held by Yurina Hirate when Hirate was unavailable, including the 60th Japan Record Awards and the 69th NHK Kōhaku Uta Gassen.

-On November 29, 2023, Kobayashi announced that she would be leaving Sakurazaka46 after the graduation concert on January 31–February 1, 2024.